Looking for an edge on your writing projects? Get some free assistance from one of our professional tutors!

 |Work with you for an infinite length of time.||Invite you to return after you’ve made progress.|

-Throughout the semester, we offer a variety of virtual (Zoom) workshops led by tutors and/or faculty members.
-We cover topics from essay format and development to editing techniques, and more.
+Throughout the Fall and Spring semester, we offer a variety of workshops led by tutors and/or faculty members.
+We cover topics from essay format and development to editing techniques and more.

-We assign a tutor to every section of English 1AS to assist your class specifically.
-Your embedded tutor works closely with your professor to make sure you can meet all the expectations for quality writing.
+We assign a tutor to every section of English 1AS to assist your specific class.
+The embedded tutor works closely with your professor to make sure you can meet all the expectations for quality writing.

 If you’ve never worked with a tutor before, here’s what to expect.